BetonQuest/mkdocs-snippets/README.md

   * Multiple snippets per file thanks to YAML syntax.
   * Snippets are loaded from any (nested) directory inside the configured `snippets_dir`.
   * Recursively include snippets in snippets!
-* Links in snippets are automatically converted to relative links based on the snippet's location.
+* Documentation links in snippets are automatically converted to relative links based on the snippet's location.
-  * This allows you to use links in your snippets without having to worry about the snippet's location.
+  * This allows you to link to other documentation pages from your snippets without having to worry about the snippet's location.
   * Also works with `mike`!
 * Snippets preserve the indentation of the snippet call.
   * This allows you to use snippets in lists and code blocks without having to worry about indentation.